Last modified: Aug 14, 2024

 Saltfjellet in winter

-This mountain is located in Northern Norway and the main road from South to North passes over it (E6).
+This mountain is located in Northern Norway, and the main road from South to North passes over it (E6).

-If we take this section of the road where it starts to go downhill we see that the start is at 650 meters (2132feet) and it ends at 125 meters (410 feet) above sea level.
-With a distance of 16.4 km (10.2 miles), this gives a decline of 3.1%
+If we take this section of the road where it starts to go downhill, we see that the start is at 650 meters (2,132 feet) and it ends at 125 meters (410 feet) above sea level.
+With a distance of 16.4 km (10.2 miles), this gives a decline of 3.1%.

-This means potential energy of 4.147 kWh.
+This results in potential energy of 4.147 kWh.

 Understanding the physics